prosehair/prose-pre-commit-hooks/README.md

 #### `add-clubhouse-ticket`
 Add clubhouse tocket to the commit message if available from branch and is not already specified.

+### `check-commit-msg`
+Check the pattern of general purpose commit message

+### `check-prose-data-blog-commit-msg`
+Check the pattern of prose-data-blog related commit message

 ### `check-prose-data-blog-rmd-file-pattern`
 Check that the Rmd in the prose-data-blog follow the pattern yyyy-mm-dd-ch0000-title.Rmd

 ## As a standalone package
 If you'd like to use these hooks, they're also available as a standalone package.

 Simply `pip install prose-pre-commit-hooks`